 How To Make Classic Wood Tiles!!

+Looking to personalize your space?
 You can literally make any tile you want with an easy to do image transfer.
+Follow my tutorial for a step by step guide to help you make your own wood tiles.

 You'll also need wood and wood glue.